Presenter guidelines for poster presentations

 - Prepare all diagrams or charts neatly and legibly beforehand, in a size sufficient to be read at a distance of 1.5–2.0 metres.
 The type is recommended to be 2.5 centimetres high.
 Fore example, use different colours for each line or bars contained in your graph or chart.

 - Organize the poster in a way that it is clear, orderly, and self-explanatory.
 The poster must cover the same content as the abstract.
 Label different elements as 1, 2, 3, or A, B, C. This will make it easier for a viewer to follow your display.

 - Include the background of your research followed by results and conclusions.
 The success of a poster presentation is contingent on how well you convey the information to an interested audience.

 Poster print service

-The company CTI Meeting Technology offers a poster print service (price list) with a help desk in the Entrance Hall (Yellow Level – ground floor).
+The company CTI Meeting Technology offers a poster print service (price list and deadlines) with a help desk in the Entrance Hall (Yellow Level – ground floor).
 Posters and hand-outs can be ordered online in advance through the CTI online system or on-site at the poster print service desk.
 Poster pickup is Sunday, 12:00–20:00, Monday–Thursday, 08:00–19:00, and Friday, 08:00–12:00 .

 Inclusion of your abstract in the conference programme obliges you or one of your co-authors to present your contribution at the time and in the manner indicated.
 If you already know that your poster will not be presented, you are asked to withdraw your abstract as soon as possible.
 Not only are unpresented posters frustrating for those people present, but they are also costly as the board space is reserved for your poster.